dengking/programming-language/docs/C++/Programming-paradigm/AOP/accu-AOP+CRTP/index.md

   >
 ```

+Although this does the trick it tends to be impractical, and also would increment linearly the number of related lines of code in terms of the amount of combinations to be used, which would cause a copy-paste code bloat.

+> NOTE:
+>
+> 1、combination explode

+### Encapsulate the method into a library

 Therefore, in order to provide a user-oriented and easy to use library, we'll use C++11’s new variadic-templates so we can cleanly express our intention: to ‘decorate’ the base class with a list of aspects.
 An example of what we intend to achieve is shown below: